 Feathers were highly prized for various reasons, both among the Aztecs and Maya and the Andean peoples, and the use of these wonderfully coloured Amazonian feathers from parrots and macaws implies a certain amount of trade.
 The feathers are often attached to textiles and into regalia such as crowns.
 In 2003, the sale of the collection of Georges Halphen in Paris included a set of feathered tunics.

 Silver and other metals

-What variety of styles do we find in Pre-Columbian art?
+What are the different styles we find in Pre-Columbian art?

-What have been the landmark exhibitions in this field and what they have taught us?
+What have landmark exhibitions in this field taught us?

 Which museums have the best collections?

 The United States has some of the strongest collections.
 The Metropolitan Museum of Art has a marvellous collection, as do the Princeton University Art Museum, Houston Museum of Fine Arts, Dallas Art Museum, Art Institute of Chicago, Los Angeles County Museum of Art and the Cleveland Museum of Art, to name a few.

 The Germans led expeditions in the mid-19th century that have led to the formation of collections in various ethnographic museums known as Voelkerkunde museums, which are spread across the country.
 In Vienna the great Weltmuseum (Museum of Ethnology), which was established in 1876, has just reopened after a vast renovation in 2017.

 In Paris you have the major Musée du Quai Branly and in London the British Museum.
 The places of origin also have superb collections, such as Mexico City’s Museo Nacional de Anthopología and the Museo del Oro in Bogotá, Colombia, plus there are fine collections in Lima, Peru, and the Museo Chileano de Arte Precolumbino in Santiago, Chile.

 It is very important to read, read and read, and to visit as many museum collections as possible to train your eye and understand the different styles.